 This big gluten-free tahini chocolate chip cookie is baked in a skillet and becomes gooey in the oven with crinkled edges and melted chocolate.
 The nutty flavor from tahini really sets this cookie apart!

 These gluten-free sugar cookies are so easy to make and the dough doesn't have to be chilled!
 The cookies hold their shape perfectly as they bake and do not spread, which is important for cut-outs.
-Finish them with a delicious mango buttercream frosting.
+Finish them with a fluffy buttercream frosting.

 25 Irresistible Gluten-Free Dessert Recipes + Flourless Peanut Butter Cookies